Marker-Inc-Korea/Logickor-Gemma2-Eval/README.md

 # Logickor-Gemma2-Eval
 This repo was created internally to utilize the [🌟logickor🌟](https://github.com/instructkr/LogicKor) evaluation for self-evaluation.
+Our code is `zero-shot` only.

 # Dependency (important)
 There are many issues with evaluating Gemma2 in vllm.
 Therefore, you should follow the installation below.

 1. Download `vllm 0.5.1` version.